 “Infectious passion.”
 “Lasting influence.”
 “Generous.”

-Those are a few of the ways that colleagues, former students, and friends of Mac Boggs, Converse Professor Emeritus of Art, describe his work as an artist and teacher.
-For more than four decades, he was a pioneering force on the Converse campus and in the Spartanburg arts community.
-On March 10, 2014, this community bid him farewell as he lost a courageous battle with heart disease at age 71.
-A public celebration of his life will be held at Converse in Daniel Recital Hall on the day that would have been his 72nd birthday, Saturday, March 22, 2014 at 2 p.m.
+Those are a few of the ways that professor Mac Boggs’ colleagues, former students, and friends describe his work as an artist and teacher.
+Indeed, for the past four decades, he has been a pioneering force on the Converse campus and in the Spartanburg arts community.

-Through the years, Boggs gave generously to the arts-related causes in the Spartanburg community.
-He collaborated with Converse education professors on summer camp experiences for students with learning disabilities.
-He painted murals on the walls of a local school for students with disabilities and consulted with the director of arts at the South Carolina School for the Deaf and the Blind.
-Boggs was a frequent guest speaker for lecture-demonstrations, exhibited his work widely, and was featured by many radio and TV shows.
+Through the years, Boggs has given generously to the arts-related causes in the Spartanburg community.
+He has collaborated with Converse education professors on summer camp experiences for students with learning disabilities.
+He has painted murals on the walls of a local school for students with disabilities and consulted with the director of arts at the South Carolina School for the Deaf and the Blind.

-Perhaps Boggs’s own words best captures his reasons for dedicating his life to teaching: "I love the students," he said in an article in the Spartanburg Herald-Journal.
-"I love watching them go, in a semester or four years, from total confusion, total self-doubt, to seeing themselves blossom and bloom.
-All it takes is one inspired person in the class to make it all worthwhile."
+Boggs considers himself fortunate to share his passion for art with students.
+“I love the students,” he said in an article in the Spartanburg Herald-Journal.
+“I love watching them go, in a semester or four years, from total confusion, total self-doubt, to seeing themselves blossom and bloom.
+All it takes is one inspired person in the class to make it all worthwhile.”